Quantum Theory and Atomic Structure | General Chemistry 1

 Magnetic quantum number (ml):

-Caution: = 1, ml = -1 does not mean px but p orbital with one specific orientation (px or py or pz) different than those of the orbitals = 1, ml = 0 and 1
+Caution: l = 1, ml = -1 does not mean px but p orbital with a specific orientation (px or py or pz) different from those of orbitals l = 1, ml = 0 and 1.

 Spin quantum number (ms):